Link to your media artifact(s) giving background on the issue:

 Why this proposal will make a difference in the lives of students of all ages across Michigan, or a significant subgroup (by age, background, economic status, and/or region, etc.) of students in Michigan:

-This proposal will have a major impact as it does not serve as merely a source of money that doesn't add legitmate value.
-Our proposal aims to allow lower income families to hopefully break the poverty cycle through enhanced education.
+This proposal will impact the lives of students across Michigan as it provides more than merely a source of money that adds temporary value.
+Our proposal aims to allow lower income families to hopefully break the poverty cycle through enhanced education – a persistent effort that ideally, will grow from generation to generation.

 How and where did you learn about the issues underlying your proposal?

 Through interacting with teachers and students struggling with these issues, this reality came to our attention.
-At first we knew we wanted to tackle a different segment of the poverty issue, however, through consultations and research, we learned about what we are now pursuing.
+At first, we intended on tackling a different segment of the income inequality issue, however, through consultations and research, we felt as though our efforts would be most impactful by pursuing education.

 How has your service activity influenced your thinking about this proposal?

-Our service activity has influenced our proposal by giving us additional perspective on the issue as well as providing a new lens through which we can view the problem.
-Working with food gatherers we have seen first hand the way some families in Michigan struggle with such basic necessities that they are unable to focus any time or effort on activities that could potentially lift their family out of poverty.
-In other words, food gatherers has shown us real world examples of the extent to which poverty is cyclical, and the reason so many Americans struggle to break the cycle.
+Our service activity has influenced our proposal by enhancing our perspective on the issue, as well as providing a new lens through which we can view the problem.
+Working with Food Gatherers, we have seen first-hand how some families in Michigan struggle with basic necessities, making it nearly impossible to consider anything else but the present.
+In other words, Food Gatherershas shown us real world examples of the extent to which poverty is cyclical, and the reason so many Americans struggle to break the cycle.
 This was deeply influential in impacting our proposal because it pushed us to attack poverty at its foundation rather than heal its symptoms.
-After thorough research, we agreed that there would be no better place to start than education, and from there we began to craft our proposal.
+After thorough research, we agreed that there would be no better place to start than the educational system, and from there we began to craft our proposal.

 Link to your media artifact(s) giving background on the issue: